 NB: Work experience alone or formal qualifications with no relevant work experience are not considered an acceptable combination.

-· The incumbent may be required to travel in the Agency’s area of operations
+- The incumbent may be required to travel throughout the Agency’s area of operations in the Middle East.

 Conditions of Service

 The fixed term appointment is for 3 years including 1 year probation period.
-Monthly basic salary JD 1028.90 plus special occupation allowance of 50.82% of the basic salary.
+Monthly basic salary JD1086.60 plus special occupation allowance of 69.9% of the basic salary.
 Other benefits include monthly Provident Fund contribution (15% of basic salary paid by the Agency), compulsory medical insurance, 30 days of annual leave, and dependency allowance (if applicable).

 How to Apply

 Applicants are required to register at http://jobs.unrwa.org by creating a personal profile and completing an UNRWA Personal History Form.
 Please note that UNRWA only accepts degrees from accredited educational institutions.
 Only applications received through http://jobs.unrwa.orgwill be considered.
 Due to the large number of applications received, only applicants short-listed for interview will be contacted.
 Please ensure that the e-mail address that you will indicate in your Personal History Profile is accurate, candidates shortlisted for test or interview will only be contacted by e-mail.
 No follow up phone calls will be made.

 The United Nations does not charge fees at any stage of the recruitment process (application, testing, interviewing, etc).
 The United Nations does not concern itself with information related to bank accounts.

 UNRWA encourages applications from qualified and experienced women.

 UNRWA welcomes applications from qualified candidates with disabilities.

 This vacancy notice is open to internal and external candidates.
 As an Area post, preference will be given to local candidates already based in the duty station of the post.